There’s a lot to consider with chronic stomach pain, but please digest this—stomach aches aren’t normal.

 When a patient mentions diabetes and gut symptoms, providers should pay attention.

 Identifying the Culprit

-In order to get the best treatment possible it’s necessary to identify the culprit.
-In the case of celiac disease, for example, the prescription is actually diet — once the irritating factor gluten is removed from the diet the gut slowly begins its healing process.
-Other diagnoses may entail medications, diet changes, and other procedures.
+In order to get the best treatment possible, it’s necessary to identify the culprit.
+In the case of celiac disease, for example, the best remedy is actually diet.
+Once irritating gluten is removed from the diet, the gut slowly begins its healing process.
+Other diagnoses may require medications, diet changes, and other procedures.

-Diseases of the gut that you may be tested for are gastroparesis, celiac disease, inflammatory bowel disease, Crohn’s disease, ulcerative colitis, h-pylori, yeast infections of the gastrointestinal tract, and perhaps gallbladder disease amongst others.
+Diseases of the gut that you may be tested for are gastroparesis, celiac disease, inflammatory bowel disease, Crohn’s disease, ulcerative colitis, h-pylori, yeast infections of the gastrointestinal tract, and perhaps gallbladder disease, among others.

-Diabetes can cause specific issues such as “diabetic diarrhea”.
-Clinical Diabetes reports a longstanding history of diabetes may be a precursor to frequent diarrhea “in up to 22% of patients”.
+Diabetes can cause issues such as “diabetic diarrhea.”
+Clinical Diabetes reports a longstanding history of diabetes may be a precursor to frequent diarrhea “in up to 22 percent of patients”.

-Blood sugar maintenance is always an important prescriptive part of managing any gut disease when living with diabetes.
+Good blood sugar management is always an important part of managing any gut disease when living with diabetes.

-Don’t grin and bear it; bowel changes and other physical symptoms are important to notify your provider about.
+Don’t grin and bear it; bowel changes and other physical symptoms are important to tell your provider about.
 These can feel like embarrassing topics to broach with your healthcare provider, but they are vital to convey.
-You may receive a referral to a gastrointestinal specialist that can treat, diagnose and perform the necessary testing to get to the bottom of your uncomfortable issues.
+You may receive a referral to a gastrointestinal specialist who can test, diagnose, and provide treatment to get to the bottom of your uncomfortable issues.

 • Rectal bleeding